Portfolio choice, portfolio liquidation, and portfolio transition under drift uncertainty: Introduction

+The PDE approach is interesting in itself and we believe that it enables to avoid the laborious computations needed to simplify the general expressions of Karatzas and Zhao.
+However, our message is of course not limited to that one.
 The PDE approach can indeed be used in situations where the (dual) martingale approach cannot be used.
-For instance, we use our approach to solve the optimal allocation problem in a trading framework \emph{à la} Almgren-Chriss with quadratic execution costs.
-The Almgren-Chriss framework was initially built for solving optimal execution problems \cite{almgren1999value,almgren2001optimal}, but it is also very useful outside of the cash equity world.
-For instance, Almgren and Li \cite{almgren2016option}, and Guéant and Pu \cite{gueant2015option} used it for the pricing and hedging of vanilla options when liquidity matters.\footnote{Guéant \emph{et al.} also used the Almgren-Chriss framework to tackle the pricing, hedging and execution issues related to Accelerated Share Repurchase contracts \textendash{} see \cite{gueant2014optimal,gueant2015accelerated}.} The model we propose is one of the first models using the Almgren-Chriss framework to address an asset management problem, and definitely the first paper in this area in which the Almgren-Chriss framework is used in combination with Bayesian learning techniques.\footnote{Almgren and Lorenz used Bayesian techniques in optimal execution (see \cite{almgren2006bayesian}), but they considered myopic agents with respect to learning.} We also show how our framework can be slightly modified in order to address optimal portfolio transition issues.\\
+In the last section of this paper, we use our approach to solve the optimal allocation problem in a trading framework \emph{à la} Almgren-Chriss.
+The Almgren-Chriss framework was initially built for solving optimal execution problems (see \cite{almgren1999value,almgren2001optimal}) but it is also very useful outside of the cash-equity world.
+For instance, Almgren and Li \cite{almgren2016option}, and Guéant and Pu \cite{gueant2015option} used it for the pricing and hedging of vanilla options when liquidity matters.\footnote{Guéant \emph{et al.} also used the Almgren-Chriss framework to tackle the pricing, hedging, and execution issues of Accelerated Share Repurchase contracts \textendash{} see \cite{gueant2014optimal,gueant2015accelerated}.} The model we propose is one of the first models that uses the Almgren-Chriss framework for addressing an asset management problem, and definitely the first paper in this area in which the Almgren-Chriss framework is used in combination with Bayesian learning techniques.\footnote{Almgren and Lorenz used Bayesian techniques in optimal execution (see \cite{almgren2006bayesian}), but they considered myopic agents with respect to learning.} We also show how our framework can be slightly modified for addressing optimal portfolio liquidation and transition issues.\\